Presentations (Section 1)

 - Year of Onset groups by the year of the injury onset.

-- Year of Submission groups by the year the event was submitted to VAERS.
+- Year of Submission to VAERS groups by the year the case was submitted.

-- Month of Submission groups by the year and month the event was submitted to VAERS.
+- Year & Month of Submission to VAERS groups by the year and month the case was submitted.

-- Year of Acceptance groups by the year the VAERS event was available.
+- Year of Appearance in VAERS groups by the year the case was available.

-- Month of Acceptance groups by the year and month the VAERS event was available.
+- Year & Month of Appearance in VAERS groups by the year and month the case was available.

 - Year of Death groups by the year the patient died.

-Tables allows you to group the chosen Events in up to five different categories at once.
+Tables allows you to group the chosen cases in up to five different categories at once.

 The default is a grouping by Age, and a sample Age table is shown in the top-left below.